 - coordinates and implements Alberta’s French Policy

-French is one of Canada’s 2 official languages and a vibrant component of its diversity.
+French is one of Canada’s two official languages and a vibrant component of its diversity.
 French is also the most widely spoken language in Alberta after English and its use is projected to continue to grow in the years to come.
 This will result in more requests for services in French in Alberta.

-About the French Policy
+Read the latest French Policy Annual Report.

 What the policy means to Albertans